Preparing aged-care facilities for assessor-led funding under AN-ACC

 understand its context, and

-This significantly increased the importance of structured, complete, and easily retrievable evidence.
+This increased the importance of structured, complete, and easily retrievable evidence.

 Resulting system mismatch